apache/celix/documents/c_patterns.md

 `<celix_object_name>_t`.
 For the object functions, the following naming scheme is
 used: `<celix_objectName>_<functionName>`.
 Note the camelCase for the object name and function name.

-An Apache Celix C object should always have a create and a destroy function.
-The create function is used to create a new object, and the destroy function is used to destroy the object.
-The destroy function should also free the object's memory.
+An Apache Celix C object should always have a constructor and a destructor.
+If memory allocation is involved, a `celix_<objectName>_create` function is used to create and return a new object, and a `celix_<objectName>_destroy` function is used to destroy the object and free the object's memory.
+Otherwise, use a `celix_<objectName>_init` function with `celix_status_t` return value to initialize the object's provided memory and use a `celix_<objectName>_deinit` function to deinitialize the object.
+The `celix_<objectName>_deinit` function should not free the object's memory.

 An Apache Celix C object can also have additional functions to access object information or to manipulate the object.
 If an object contains properties, it should provide a getter and setter function for each property.